cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

         dependencies:
           depends_on:
             "test/test-component-override":
-              # If the `context` (namespace, tenant, environment, stage) is not provided, the `component` is from the same stack as this component
+              # If the `context` (namespace, tenant, environment, stage) is not provided,
+              # the `component` is from the same stack as this component
               component: "test/test-component-override"
             "dev-test/test-component":
-              # This component (in any stage) always depends on `test/test-component` from the `dev` stage
+              # This component (in any stage) depends on `test/test-component`
+              # from the `dev` stage (in any `environment` and any `tenant`)
               component: "test/test-component"
               stage: "dev"
+            "tenant1-ue2-staging-test/test-component":
+              # This component depends on `my-component`
+              # from the `tenant1-ue2-staging` Atmos stack
+              component: "my-component"
+              tenant: "tenant1"
+              environment: "ue2"
+              stage: "staging"
       vars:
         enabled: true
 ```

-In the following example we specify that the `top-level-component2` Atmos component depends on the following:
+In the following example, we specify that the `top-level-component2` Atmos component depends on the following:

 - The `test/test-component` component in the same Atmos stack
 - The `test/test2/test-component-2` in the same Atmos stack